ethereum/ethereum-org-website/src/content/staking/solo/index.md

 While active you will earn ETH rewards, which will be periodically deposited into your withdrawal address.

 If ever desired, you can exit as a validator which eliminates the requirement to be online, and stops any further rewards.
-Your remaining balance will then be withdrawn an Ethereum account that you designate during setup.
+Your remaining balance will then be withdrawn to the withdrawal address that you designate during setup.

 _Shanghai upgrade required to enable reward payments and full withdrawals of exited validators._